fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 - [ ] Add [LangChain callbacks](https://python.langchain.com/en/latest/modules/callbacks/getting_started.html) to view the steps of the retrieval process.
 - [ ] Try larger context windows.
 - [ ] Improve the prompt to answer only with what is in the local documents, e.g. "Use only information from the following documents: ...".
 Without this step the model seems to dream up an answer from the training data, which is not always relevant.

+## Improving results

+We had to make some compromises to make it run on a local machine in a reasonable amount of time.

+- We use a small model.
+This one is hard to change.
+The model has to run on a CPU and fit in memory.
+- We use a small context window.
+We can increase the context window if we wait longer for the results from the model.
+- We use a small embedding size.
+We can increase the embedding size if we wait longer for the ingestion process.

 ## Sources